1. Purpose of procedures

 5.5 In the circumstance where structural changes to the University result in a position change referenced in a particular policy or procedure, the Vice-Chancellor and President may nominate an alternate member of the University community to operationally undertake the role or authority associated with the particular policy or procedure action, until such time as a formal amendment is made.

-5.5 Whilst Governance and Risk Management is responsible for publishing approved policy and procedures information, the Responsible Officer is ultimately responsible for the policy and/or procedures.
+5.5 Whilst Governance and Risk Management is responsible for publishing approved policy and procedures information, the Responsible Executive Member is ultimately responsible for the communication and implementation of the policy and/or procedures.

 The following outlines roles and responsibilities of officers under this procedure: